Norman L. Macht

 He was born in Brooklyn, NY but grew up a New York Giants fan on Long Island.
 Since his hopes to make it into baseball as a pitcher were quickly dashed, he turned to the business side of the game, working as a scorekeeper and statistician with the minor league Atlanta Crackers in the 1940s, kept statistics for various minor leagues and worked for broadcaster Ernie Harwell, providing him with numbers to be used during broadcasts.
 He also worked as a general manager for several minor league teams at a time when the job description included everything from making sure the team bus was clean and selling ad space on outfield fences.
 He served four years in the United States Air Force during the Korean War, then when the minor leagues began shrinking and job opportunities became fewer, he turned to free lance writing about baseball.
 Among his first books was a biography of Dick Bartell entitled Rowdy Richard.

-He began publishing the definitive biography of Connie Mack in 2007, with the first volume of the project covering the "Tall Tactician"'s influence over the early years of baseball, until World War I. The second volume, covering 1915 to 1931, came out in 2012, and the third, which is set to complete the massive effort, will be published in 2015.
+He began publishing the definitive biography of Connie Mack in 2007, with the first volume of the project covering the "Tall Tactician"'s influence over the early years of baseball, until World War I. The second volume, covering 1915 to 1931, came out in 2012, and the third, which completed the massive effort, was published in 2015.

 - Norman L. Macht: "Why Some Baseball Rules Need An Overhauling", Baseball Digest, December 1988, pp. 59-62.